 An Inclusive Community

-We are committed to increasing access to our program for students from diverse backgrounds, offering scholarships to PEN’s Emerging Writers Fellows and increasing funding options for the emerging voices we want to support and read, and to building an inclusive community through sustained dialogue and practice.
+We are committed to increasing access to our program for BIPOC students.
+We offer scholarships to PEN’s Emerging Voices Fellows and increased funding options for the emerging voices we want to support and read.
+We listen, learn and aim build an inclusive community through sustained dialogue and practice.

-MFA students and faculty gather once a residency at the World Lit Cafe to read works from global voices and underrepresented authors, and to discuss their intellectual and cultural footprint in the world of letters and beyond.
-The Committee also recommends these books to students as they compile reading lists with their faculty members to ensure that students at Bennington read widely.
+Students and faculty organize World Lit Cafe to read works from global voices and to discuss their intellectual and cultural footprint in the world of letters and beyond.
+Students, alumni, and faculty keep a list of books to recommend to students as they compile their reading lists with their teachers.

 RECENT FACULTY & GUESTS